 By localizable, we mean your ability to detect where the basis coming from.
 When a system is not well integrated, you can easily locate the sub by listening.

 2. Benefits of Speaker Boundary Interference (SBIR)

 There are actually some benefits of having your sub aimed at the walls and the resulting reflections.

 Image/animation credit: Arqen.comRemember, subwoofer bass waves radiate spherically or omnidirectional.
 If you place the sub towards the wall, much of the bass waves will push the reflected frequencies higher than normal.

 This will make it easier to treat these bass waves with absorption treatment materials such as acoustic panels and bass traps.
 For example, a 250hz peak is much easier to treat with absorption panels and bass traps than say a 30hz peak.

-The benefit of doing this is to prevent too much boundary cancellations of reflected bass that messes up your frequency response.
+The benefit of doing this is to prevent too many boundary cancellations of reflected bass that mess up your frequency response.

 The closer the driver is to the wall, the higher we push the cancellation in frequency.
 In fact, if the sub is close enough to the wall, the cancellations will occur above the operating frequencies of the subwoofer and become less of a concern.

-Keep in mind that reflected bass often causes cancellations and dips in the frequency response which then affects your sub ability to produce smooth bass.
+Keep in mind that reflected bass often causes cancellations and dips in the frequency response which then affects your sub’s ability to produce smooth bass.